nkoder/maven-settings-switcher/README.md

 Do you need to switch between many Maven settings files?
 Try `mvs`.

+**nkoder: tested under Cygwin64 on Windows 8.1**

 ## Usage

 ### Store a settings file

+**nkoder: this one doesn't work on my environment so I just copy settings files to .mvn-settings/files**

 ```
 cat nexus-settings.xml | mvs nexus
 ```